iiShreya/BangalASR/README.md

 ## Dataset
 [Bengali ASR training dataset](http://openslr.org/53/) containing `~196K utterances`.
 I did not training with all the sample instead I take a portion of sample from this dataset.
-You will find the samall dataset under `data/`
+You will find the small dataset under `data/`

 ## Dependency
 ```bash